tasmota/docs/docs/Bluetooth_ESP32.md

 Primarily, at teleperiod or MI32period, discovery messages are sent.
 These inform Home Assistant about the devices.
 Device names can be dependent upon BLEAlias, so set `BLEAlias` at boot.

-Additional actual data messages are sent on topics including the device name: `tele/tasmota_ble/<name>`
+With [Mi32Option6](Commands.md#mi32option), additional actual data messages are sent on a dedicated topic (set by [Mi32Topic](Commands.md#mi32topic)) topics including the device name: `tele/<mi32topic>/<name>`

 Each message for **one** sensor.

 These messages can be used without Home Assistant if it is a preferred format.

 !!! note
     The topic would be the **same** from all Tasmotas if they have the same BLEAlias or no BLEAlias.
-So if you wish to 'hear' the same device separately from different Tasmotas, use different BLEAlias names.
+So if you wish to 'hear' the same device separately from different Tasmotas, use different BLEAlias names or different Mi32Topic.

 ### EQ3 TRV

 A preliminary EQ3 driver is in production.
 [Documentation](EQ3-TRV.md).

 ### Commands